 HOW TO BOOK

-If you’d like to join us just email us a confirmation and we will send you BACS details for a £25 deposit or you can pay by cheque to G Woodcock, at Rose Cottage, Tracebridge, Wellington TA21 0HG.
+If you’d like to join us just email us a confirmation and we will send you BACS details for a £25 deposit or you can pay by cheque (ask for payee) at Rose Cottage, Tracebridge, Wellington TA21 0HG.

 Gift vouchers are available.
 Send £99 and your address and we will post one to you or your giftee.